Shipping to Amazon FBA

-Full service from factory pick-up directly to FBA;
+Full service from factory pickup directly to Amazon FBA

 Amazon, Amazon Service Provider Network, Amazon SPN, and Amazon SPN logo are trademarks of Amazon.com, Inc. or its affiliates.

 What is shipping to Amazon FBA?

 For shipping to Amazon fulfillment center, Amazon requires all products to be prepared for shipping, including checks for safety and other restrictions.
 Amazon and other warehouses charge a premium to prep your products for shipment through FBA.

 Before you send products to Amazon FBA, use AEB Logistics as your dedicated prepping partner.
 We’ll package your items to Amazon’s specifications, print and apply labels and bar codes, and ship them to a regional facility.